mgifford/open-source-contracting/project-process.md

 - The client will select a general coding standard - https://www.drupal.org/docs/develop/standards
 - Government departments want minimal responsibility for maintaining code developed by contractors
 - Maintaining a vibrant ecosystem of open source developers is more important than seeing that each RFP has a maximized ROI.
+- It will take many iterations before government can write RFPs that are specific enough and that there is a community of developers who are able to drive enough business to justify ongoing involvement in this ecosystem.

 ## Assumptions for vendors
 - Individuals and teams working on the project will be made public